ebezzam/slm-controller/README.md

 1. Add SLM configuration in `slm_controller/hardware.py:slm_devices`.
 2. Define a new class in `slm_controller/slm.py` for interfacing with the new SLM component (set parameters, masks, etc.).
 3. Add to factory method `create` in `slm_controller/slm.py` for a conveniently one-liner to instantiate an object of the new SLM component.

+## Issues

+Currently, we aren't aware of any issues.
+If you should find any, please let us know.

+## Future work

+Here, we list features and directions we want to explore in future work.

+1. Check if Windows can be run in a container on a Raspberry Pi.